vitaly-guzun/homelab/apps/proxmox/linkding/BACKUP.md

 5. Make sure the NFS client package is installed on every worker node.
 On Debian/Ubuntu this package is `nfs-common`.

-The manifest expects the NAS at `192.168.1.59` and the NFS export at `/volume1/backups`.
-Update `backup-cronjob.yaml` if either value differs.
+The NAS endpoint and the `/volume1/backups` export are configured in `backup-cronjob.yaml`.
+Treat that manifest as the source of truth and update it when the NAS address or export changes.

 ## First run